 - Opera Garnier etc.

-Our first bedtime in Paris, with a view of the Eiffel Tower.
+Our first bedtime in Paris on a clear winter night, with a view of the Eiffel Tower.

 Day 2 – Notre Dame Cathedral, Tuileries Garden, Arc de Triomphe

 We work up early due to our jetlag and started early in the morning with a visit to Notre Dame Cathedral.

 Notre Dame is the finest example of gothic art and architecture.
 Built between 1160 and 1260 it is a medieval Catholic cathedral.

 We strolled through Tuileries Gardens, the big park in the heart of Paris was once the site of the French Kings’ palace.
 I believe it’s the one shown in the series Reign, where Mary Queen of Scott’s lives in the French court.
 The flagship store of Laduree is close to the garden,